Skip to main content

 Beignets

-Deep-fried dough balls, crispy outside and fluffy inside.
-Popular breakfast or snack, often enjoyed with coffee or tea.
+Deep-fried dough balls, crisp outside and soft in the middle.
+People eat them for breakfast or as a snack, usually with coffee or tea.

 Riz au Gras de Mouton